spandyacsis/Crisis-Funding/Budget Materials PDF download/README.txt

-4. ERROR RECOVERY
+4. ERROR HANDLING

-If the script encounters an error while trying to download a file, you can simply run the "DOWNLOAD FILES" section again.
+If the script encounters an error while trying to download a file, it will tell you about it after it finishes running.
+You can simply run the "DOWNLOAD FILES" section again.
 Or, if R crashed, run the whole script again.

-The script checks whether we already have a file before trying to download it, so it should quickly catch back up to the point where downloading left off.
-However, you might have gotten an incomplete or corrupted version of the file that caused the error.
-Check the console to see which file it choked on, copy that URL, and download the file manually to make sure you get a complete and uncorrupted version.
+The script checks whether we already have a file before trying to download it, so it won't try to re-download everything.

 KNOWN BUG:
 Sometimes the script will download a broken PDF, of file size 25 bytes, but with the correct name and stored in the correct location.
 I don't know why this happens, and it doesn't happen to the same files consistently.
+I suspect it's a connection problem with some of the DoD websites.
 Simply running the script again will overwrite the broken file with the real one.